thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 and [attribute upload]/docs/reference/mqtt-api/#publish-attribute-update-to-the-server).
 We plan to add ability to define the schema for the downlink messages (RPC calls and attribute updates) in the future releases.

-{% capture gallery %}
-/images/user-guide/device-profile/mqtt-protobuf-setting.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="mqttProtobufSetting" %}

 ThingsBoard parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.